Mersive-Technologies/StackTracer/README.md

  * Support using this tool as a library

 ## Related Projects
-[rstack](https://github.com/sfackler/rstack), which was first published only a few days after this tool was written, does the same thing, but does not currently support Android.
+[rstack](https://github.com/sfackler/rstack), which was first published only a few days after this tool was written, does the same thing, but does not support Android as of this writing.